An invitation to a dream: how a scientist from Belarus came to the USA for a year and stayed forever

 On average, from dozens to several hundred thousand dollars are allocated for basic scientific research in the USA.
 Much more (millions of dollars) are received by scientists who deal with applied issues related to the treatment of diseases.

 Vladimir is a good specialist, and this was quickly noticed in the USA.
-About six months later, a manager approached him and asked if he agreed to work for another year.
+After about six months, the head approached him and asked if he agreed to work another year.
 Vladimir again did not refuse.

 Two years later, when the contract ended, he still flew home.
 But he stayed there for only 6 months.